corrilan/magic-mirror-photo-and-video-booth/README.md

 Originally written and successfully used for my wedding in February 2019.

 Code is very rough but hopefully people have some ideas on how to make it easier to manage the system - possibly a web based interface to change settings quickly for non coders.

+Backend running on a remote web server is Lychee https://github.com/LycheeOrg/Lychee Photographs are uploaded to Lychee using lycheeupload https://github.com/r0x0r/lycheeupload